18F/joining-18f/_positions/epa-fellow-osim-technical-architect.md

 **Agency:** [Environmental Protection Agency (EPA)](https://www3.epa.gov/)

-**Position Type:** Excepted Service - lime-limited appointment - Not to exceed 24 months; may be extended for a maximum of 4 years total.
+**Position Type:** Excepted Service - time-limited appointment - Not to exceed 24 months; may be extended for a maximum of 4 years total.

 **Location:** Washington, D.C.